 - People who visit your town will pay good money to stay there instead of a pricey hotel.
 Again, this is just another chance to earn some easy money to pay bills and get your credit score back to a healthy number.

 - If you own a vehicle that’s sitting unused in your driveway or garage for hours every day, why not give car sharing a try and rent out your car to someone who needs a vehicle for ridesharing?
 The extra cash will really come in handy.

 - HyreCar will allow you to earn passive income from your unused vehicle by renting it out to rideshare drivers.
 They even cover the insurance!

 - An excellent way to earn extra income is to become an Uber or Lyft driver.
-If you live in New Jersey or Pennsylvania, you can rent a car to use as a rideshare driver through HyreCar from your local Sansone Jr. automotive group dealership.
+If you don’t own a vehicle, you can rent a car to use as a rideshare driver through HyreCar.

-- HyreCar and Sansone Jr. also offer a rent to own program.
+- HyreCar offers rent to own programs with participating dealerships.
 You can take a portion of the money you earn driving for Lyft or Uber and put it toward a down payment on the vehicle you’re renting.
 It’s an easy way to eventually own your own car.

 8. Negotiate with Creditors for a Less Negative Report

 - If you’ve asked yourself, “Should I hire a credit repair company?”…the answer is yes.
 Their experts may have experience getting clients like you a less negative report from creditors using negotiating strategies you might not be aware of.

 - In some cases, these companies will also take legal action against creditors or collections firms whose reporting or collection practices violate the law.
 Sometimes it’s good to have a team of experts on your side.